GitbookIO/va-nextjs-clerk/README.md

 ## How it works

 [./pages/api/visitor-auth.ts](./pages/api/visitor-auth.ts) is the API endpoint used to get the JWT token and redirect to the protected GitBook space defined in the `NEXT_PUBLIC_GITBOOK_URL` environment variable.
+Notice how it makes use of the Clerk JWT template named `GitBookˋ to ensure the signature will match what GitBook expects.

 The [./components/Header.tsx](./components/Header.tsx) and [./pages/index.tsx](./pages/index.tsx) use the `<SignedIn>` and `<SignedOut>` Clerk components to adapt the displayed content.